tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 * The responder MUST NOT delay sending an elicited `path_response` or `path_drop` messages.
-* The responder MUST send exactly one `path_response` or `path_drop` message for each received `path_challenge`.
+* The responder MUST send exactly one `path_response` or `path_drop` message for each valid `path_challenge` it received.
-* The responder MUST send the `path_response` or the `path_drop` on the path where the corresponding `path_challenge` has been received, so that validation succeeds only if the path is functional in both directions.
+* The responder MUST send the `path_response` or the `path_drop` to the address from which the corresponding `path_challenge` was received.
+This ensures that the path is functional in both directions.
 * The initiator MUST silently discard any invalid `path_response` or `path_drop` it receives.